 I am a neurologist with added qualifications in child neurology and clinical neurophysiology.
 I am an attending physician in the Comprehensive Epilepsy Unit at the Women and Children’s Hospital of Buffalo (WCHOB) where I interpret inpatient and outpatient electroencephalograms (EEGs) in neonates, children and adults.
 I see inpatients at WCHOB, treating a broad range of neurologic conditions and emergencies.
 My clinical focus is epilepsy, and I have a special interest in caring for disabled adults with epilepsy who have unique quality of life issues.
 I also care for women with epilepsy, with an emphasis on bone health, reproductive issues and pregnancy.
 In addition, I manage patients with a wide range of disorders including developmental disorders, headache, tic disorders and Tourette syndrome.
 My research interests include investigation of techniques to promote neurodevelopment in conditions such as Rett syndrome, a devastating childhood neurodevelopmental disorder.
 I teach and train medical students, neurology, pediatric, and psychiatric residents and clinical neurophysiology fellows.
 My teaching activities include delivering core medical student lectures such as the Introduction to the Neurological Examination, Child Neurology and Childhood Epilepsy.
 It is a privilege to be able to influence medical students, residents and fellows during the formative stage of their careers.
 My goals are to foster in them an understanding of the full implications of caring for patients and to expose them to intellectual discoveries that will enrich their professional lives and their ability to give their patients the best possible care.
 In August 2015, I was appointed residency director of the child neurology training program.
 My focus will be enhancing the overall training experience.
 I will also lead recruiting efforts as well as efforts to develop clinical and research opportunities for our residents.

 I am trained in adult neurology, with expertise in caring for patients with seizures and epilepsy.
 The core of my practice is diagnosing and caring for patients with epilepsy and facilitating the multidisciplinary care they need.
 I work frequently with rehabilitation doctors, internists and intensivists, where we advise each other regarding medication and other medical decisions that are needed for the best possible care and treatment outcomes for our patients.
 I also make an effort to engage family members in the health of my patients.
 If family members come to the clinic during patient visits and my patients give me permission to talk to spouses, significant others and other family members, I invite these individuals into the exam room.
 These are opportunities for me to educate families, which in turn helps foster support for my patients and provides an opportunity for family members to be part of the long-term care my patients need.
 I also work with UBMD Neurosurgery physicians to facilitate appropriate and timely referral of patients who can benefit from epilepsy surgery.
 I collaborate with my neurosurgical colleagues during joint conferences where, as a team, we make decisions about whether surgery will give our patients the best possible treatment outcome.
-I read and interpret both inpatient and outpatient electroencephalography (EEG) studies.
+I read and interpret both inpatient and outpatient electroencephalography (EEG) studies and both Kaleida Health and Erie County Medical Center, where I serve as director of the EEG laboratory.
 Additionally, I provide medical care at the Comprehensive Epilepsy Unit at the Women and Children’s Hospital of Buffalo (WCHOB), where patients are monitored, evaluated and treated for acute episodes of seizures, epilepsy and other related conditions.
 As a teacher and mentor, I work closely with medical students and alongside residents and fellows that are training to specialize in adult and pediatric neurology.
 I teach in our departmental programs that focus on both the acute and long-term care and management of patients with neurological ailments.
 In working with trainees at all levels, and in all learning settings, I engage everyone in the focused care of patients.

 Movement Disorders; Neurology; Parkinson's